projectcalico/calico/getting-started/windows-calico/troubleshoot.md

 #### After initializing {{site.prodname}}, AWS metadata server is no longer reachable

-This is a known Windows issue that Microsoft are working on.
+This is a known Windows issue that Microsoft is working on.
 The route to the metadata server is lost when the vSwitch is created.
-As a workaround, the route can be added back manually by running:
+As a workaround, manually add the route back by running:

 ```
 PS C:\> New-NetRoute -DestinationPrefix 169.254.169.254/32